yetisoftworks/MeshyDB.SDK-docs/docs/data/deleting.rst

       |parameters|

       tenant : :type:`string`, :required:`required`
          Indicates which tenant data to use.
-If not provided, it will use the configured default. accountName : :type:`string`, :required:`required`
+If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. publicKey : :type:`string`, :required:`required`
          Public accessor for application.
       username : :type:`string`, :required:`required`
-         User name.
+         Unique identifier for user or device.
       mesh : :type:`string`, :required:`required`
          Identifies name of mesh collection. e.g. person. id : :type:`string`, :required:`required`
-         Identifies location of what Mesh data to delete.
-In this case it will be from the Person mesh.
+         Identifies unique record of Mesh data to remove.